THE HEALTH, SAFETY, AND WELLBEING OF OUR STUDENTS AND STAFF IS OUR TOP PRIORITY

 Health and safety

-To support the reopening of school, MacLachlan College is implementing protocols to provide for the health and safety of students, staff and families.
+To support the reopening of school, MacLachlan College implemented protocols to provide for the health and safety of students, staff and families.
 Guidance is provided based on the advice of public health and the Ministries of Health and Labour Training and Skills Development.

 To maximize safety, MacLachlan College is using a “layered” approach with multiple measures to reduce the risk of COVID-19 spread, including decreasing the number of interactions with others and increasing the safety of interactions.
 Layering of multiple mitigation measures strengthens the risk mitigation potential overall.
 Our protocols consider measures related to:

 - Modifying behaviours that reduce the spread, including hand hygiene and respiratory etiquette, as well as use of personal protective equipment (PPE) where recommended.
 Hand sanitizers are installed in every classroom and every school entrance, and also in common areas throughout the school.
 Students are also welcome to bring their own personal hand sanitizer to keep with their belongings at their desk.

-- Maintaining healthy environments, including environmental cleaning, cohorting, physical distancing, and use of plexiglass shields/guards where necessary.
+- Maintaining healthy environments, including environmental cleaning, grade cohorting, physical distancing, and use of plexiglass shields/guards where necessary.

 - Maintaining healthy operations, including mitigating risks for students at higher risk of infection, protecting staff and at-risk persons or families, screening and management of individuals with suspected COVID-19, cases and outbreaks.

 Non-Medical Masks, Cloth Masks and Face Coverings

-- Students in Grades PK-Gr.12 are required to wear a non-medical or cloth mask indoors in school at all times and also outdoors when physical distancing of 6 feet cannot be maintained.
+Students in Grades PK-Gr.12 are required to wear a properly fitted non-medical or cloth mask indoors in school, including in hallways and during classes, as well as on school busses.

 Teachers will provide instruction to students on how to put on, remove and store their masks safely.

-- Teachers and school staff have been provided with required PPE (Personal Protective Equipment) per occupational health and safety requirements.
+Teachers and school staff have also been provided with required PPE (Personal Protective Equipment) per occupational health and safety requirements.